-The Committee met once during the year ended 31 December 2023.
-At the meeting, the Committee:
+The Committee met twice during the year ended 31 December 2024.
+At the meetings, the Committee:

-- reviewed the performance of the AIFM and the Portfolio Manager; - considered the continuing appointment of the AIFM and Portfolio Manager; and - considered the services provided by the Company's other third-party service providers.
+- reviewed the performance of the AIFM and the Portfolio Manager.
+An additional meeting of the Committee was held to undertake an in-depth review of the Company's Portfolio Manager.
+The review concluded that the Portfolio Manager continued to perform well; - considered and agreed to the continuing appointment of the AIFM and Portfolio Manager; and - considered the services provided by the Company's other third-party service providers.

-The Committee agreed when it met towards the end of the financial year that it had been satisfied with the performance of all of the Company's service providers to date.
+The Committee agreed when it met in November 2024 that it had been satisfied with the performance of all of the Company's service providers to date.